 From work to school to socialization, the pandemic changed nearly every aspect of daily life.
 Many of us adapted to a trial by fire regarding the technology that has defined the past two years of our lives.
 Luckily, some of this technology has proven its worth even as the transmission numbers fall.

 The industry has discovered new horizons of technological development thanks to the past two years.
+This includes medical image analysis software development services, online medicine, machine learning medical tools and much more.
 Here are six tech trends that won’t be following COVID out of our lives.

 The growing popularity of digital mailboxes

 As more organizations become entirely virtual, they’re increasingly turning to digital mailboxes for correspondence management.
 A digital mailbox service provides a physical address for mail delivery.
 Using the associated app, mailbox owners can view and manage their mail at any time.

 When you digitize your strategy with a service like an iPostal1 virtual mailbox, you can reap the benefits of increased privacy and protection against porch pirates.
 You can online shop to your heart’s content without worrying about thieves taking your sensitive personal information or your expensive packages.
 These mailboxes are a no-contact solution that isn’t going anywhere any time soon.

 Virtual visits between patients and medical care providers saw a 50% increase during the early months of 2020.
 Experts believe this spike represents a permanent shift as technology companies continue to develop tools to improve telemedicine.

 The pandemic illustrated several benefits of telemedicine, including cost savings, more accessible organization of records, and the ability for medical professionals to more easily consult with one another.

 Increased reliance on virtual hiring tools